Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 Saudi Arabia gets extremely hot in the summer months but that doesn’t mean you can put shorts on or a dress that is revealing.

-This is why, in my opinion, it is easier to wear an Abaya as a female in Saudi Arabia because you can’t go as wrong.
+This is why, in my opinion, it is easier to wear an Abaya as a female in Saudi Arabia because you can’t go wrong.
 You put it on and you know you’ll be covered!

 It is also the local custom to wear an Abaya here.
-Often when we travel we want to dress like the locals and wear traditional clothes, well here in Saudi Arabia, that means wearing a black Abaya and personally, I have enjoyed wearing it.
+Often when we travel we want to dress like the locals and wear traditional clothes, well here in Saudi Arabia, that means wearing a black Abaya and personally, I enjoyed wearing it.

 Jeddah is the one city you will feel more comfortable in without an Abaya or by wearing an open Abaya, then Riyadh because people in Riyadh are used to ex-pats and foreign workers.

 The other cities and towns in Saudi Arabia may find it very strange that you are not wearing one, for example, I went to Abha and I didn’t wear one in a restaurant complex one night and I had a lot of people staring at me!
 But legally you do not have to, so you cannot get in trouble for not wearing one.

 Although some woman wear Abaya’s that are dark green, dark blue, dark purple and grey, especially in Jeddah.

 The most common Abaya colour is Black and as foreign women wondering what Abaya to buy for Saudi Arabia, I suggest a Black Abaya.